stephbuon/posextractr/README.md

 ## Installation

 Install using CRAN:
 ```
 install.packages("posextractr")
 ```

 Or using GitHub:
 ```
 require(devtools)
 install_github("stephbuon/posextractr")
 ```

-First time use:
+For first time use you will need to run `posextract_install()`.
 ```
 library("posextractr")
 posextract_install()
 posextract_initialize()
 ```

-All other times:
+For all other times you will just need to load the library and initialize posextract.
 ```
 library("posextractr")
 posextract_initialize()
 ```

-## Example Usage
+## Usage

 ```
 library("posextractr")